sap-tutorials/Tutorials/tutorials/iot-cf-send-data-mqtt/iot-cf-send-data-mqtt.md

     https://<HOST_NAME>/iot/cockpit/
     ```

-2. Use the main menu to navigate to the *Capabilities* section of the *Device Management* category.
+2. On the home page, select a tenant first and then use the main menu to navigate to the *Capabilities* section of the *Device Management* category.

 3. Choose **+** (Create a capability) above the capabilities list.